geomyidia/midiserver/README.md

         0 through 15.
 Pitch and velocity are standard MIDI integer values for the same.
 Duration is in seconds. ping
-        provided for testing purposes by Erlang Ports implementations version
+        Provided for testing purposes by Erlang Ports implementations version
-        an alternate form of the version info with concise formatting
+        An alternate form of the version info with concise formatting.
 ```

 ## License